anowacki/SeisModels.jl/README.md

 ## What is EarthModels.jl?
-A [Julia](http://julialang.org) package for dealing with models of the Earth's seismic properties.
+A [Julia](http://julialang.org) package for dealing with models of the Earth's (and other quasi-1D planets') seismic properties.

-Currently, only three kinds of one-dimensional models are supported.
+Currently, only three kinds of one-dimensional models are supported, but all model parameterisations and models are acceptable for inclusion.
+Contributions are welcome.

 Built in models are PREM and AK135.